e-Contract/ethereum-resource-adapter/README.md

 ```
 The transaction implementation also features automatic retry on commit just in case the client node is temporarily unavailable.

+The JCA Resource Adapter even supports JCA transactions on smart contracts written in Solidity.

 ## Message Listener